-In this post, you’ll have a chance to practice your response to an integrated speaking task—specifically, this is an example of task number three.
-This question taken from the six practice tests in Magoosh TOEFL, only it is in a slightly different format because this is only a blog post. 🙂
+In this post, you’ll have a chance to practice your response to an integrated speaking task—specifically, this is an example of task number two.
+This question is taken from the six practice tests in Magoosh TOEFL, only it is in a slightly different format because this is only a blog post. 🙂

 So first, let’s do just that!
 Give yourself no more than 45 seconds to read the text below.
 Google is always helpful for that.